Burn Scar Solutions

 As mentioned, scarring after a burn causes not only cosmetic defects but may cause physical limitations for some people.
 To address the physical limitations caused by contracture scars, surgical techniques are often recommended.
 The standard surgical treatment is to excise or “cut out” all of the damaged tissue.
 Healthy skin is then removed from one area of the body and transferred to the area where the burn scar was.
 This procedure can be challenging due to the risk of recurrent contractures after surgery.

-If you are someone you know is seeking treatment for burn scars, call The Institute for Advanced Reconstruction to see how our specialists may be able to help.
+If you are someone you know is seeking treatment for burn scars, call The Institute for Advanced Reconstruction to see how our plastic and reconstructive surgeons may be able to help.